shashantbhat/Dice-game/README.md

 # dice-game
-a random dice number generator using HTML, CSS and Javasc
+a random dice number generator using HTML, CSS and Javascript.